Phonological history of English consonant clusters

-The phonological history of the English language includes various changes in the phonology of consonant clusters.
+The phonological history of English includes various changes in the phonology of consonant clusters.

 H-cluster reductions

 The H-cluster reductions are various consonant reductions that have occurred in the history of English, involving consonant clusters beginning with /h/ that have lost the /h/ (or become reduced to /h/) in some or all dialects.

 Reductions of /hw/

 The cluster /hw/ (spelled ⟨wh⟩ since Middle English) has been subject to two kinds of reduction: